tiaanduplessis/hexo-theme-brewski/README.md

 ## About

 A minimal theme based on and hacked from [artemis](https://github.com/Dreyer/hexo-theme-artemis).
+Check out the demo [here](https://tiaanduplessis.github.io/hexo-theme-brewski-demo/).

 ### Install